oVirt/ovirt-site/source/feature/feature-template.html.md

 # Feature template

 The actual name of your feature page should look something like: "Your feature name".
-Use natural language to [name the pages](How to make pages#Page_naming).
+Use natural language to [name the pages] (How to make pages#Page_naming).

 ## Your Feature Name

 ### Summary

-A sentence or two summarizing what this feature is and what it will do.
+Write briefly what this feature is.
 This information is used for the overall feature summary page for each release.

 ### Owner

-This should link to your GitHub profile so we know who you are
+Add a link to your GitHub profile.

 *   Name: My User (MyUser)

-Include you email address that you can be reached should people want to contact you about helping with your feature, status is requested, or technical issues need to be resolved
+Include your email address so that you can be reached should people want to contact you about helping with your feature or about other workflow matters.

 *   Email: <my@email>

 ### Detailed Description

 Expand on the summary, if appropriate.
-A couple sentences suffices to explain the goal, but the more details you can provide the better.
+A couple sentences is sufficient to explain the purpose, but the more details you can provide the better.

 ### Benefit to oVirt

-What is the benefit to the oVirt project?
-If this is a major capability update, what has changed?
-If this is a new feature, what capabilities does it bring?
-Why will oVirt become a better distribution or project because of this feature?
+Explain the benefit to oVirt - If this is a major capability update, specify the changes made.
+If this is a new feature, list the capabilities it adds and explain.
+Focus on the overall benefit to the project.

 #### Entity Description

-New entities and changes in existing entities.
+List new entities and changes in existing entities.

 #### CRUD

-Describe the create/read/update/delete operations on the entities, and what each operation should do.
+Describe the create/read/update/delete operations on the entities, and what each operation deos.

 #### User Experience

-Describe user experience related issues.
-For example: We need a wizard for ...., the behaviour is different in the UI because ....., etc. GUI mockups should also be added here to make it more clear
+Describe any user experience related issues.
+For example: We need a wizard for ...., the behaviour is different in the UI because ....., etc. GUI mockups should be added here for clarification.

 #### Installation/Upgrade

-Describe how the feature will effect new installation or existing one.
+Describe how the feature will affect new installations or existing ones.

 #### User work-flows